What You Need to Know About Attorney Fee Agreements

 No Fee Agreement is a Red Flag

-When a lawyer doesn’t want to put something in writing, it is a major red flag.
+When a lawyer doesn’t want to put something in writing, it is a red flag.
 The only way to be assured that you and the lawyer have a clear meeting of the minds on legal fees and costs is if the agreement is in writing.
-Make certain that you keep a copy of the fee agreement for your records.
+Make sure you keep a copy of the fee agreement for your records.